Nitschi/docker-caddy-wol/README.md

 # Caddy WOL

-Simple Wake On LAN container using caddy and awake
+Simple Wake On LAN container using caddy and awake.

-To be used behind a reverse proxy with basic-auth or the like
+Uses basic_auth and should be run behind reverse proxy with HTTPS to avoid leaking the password.

+# Usage
+- `cp .env_template .env`
+- Insert correct values in `.env`
+- `docker compose build --pull`
+- `docker compose up -d`